surniaulula/wpsso-um/readme.txt

 = 4.10.0 =

-(2021/11/10) Added a new WPSSO Google Merchant Feeds add-on to the SSO &gt; Plugin Add-ons settings page.
+(2021/11/10) Added a new WPSSO Google Merchant Feeds XML add-on to the SSO &gt; Plugin Add-ons settings page.

 = 4.9.0 =